 How to Make Salsa

-I always taste my salsa on a tortilla chip to see if the flavors are right against the salty chip.
-You can add a little more lime juice, salt and pepper or sugar if needed to make the flavor of your salsa just perfect!
+Taste it!
+I always taste the salsa on a tortilla chip to see if the flavors are right against the salty chip.
+You can add a little more lime juice, salt or sugar if needed.

 Salsa Recipe Tips